Through teaching and research, Michigan Ross Faculty show what it takes to become an ethical, socially responsible leader.

 Business law faculty research focuses on the role of law in promoting ethical conduct and more socially responsible behavior — values that inform your learning.

-Lynda Oswald, Chair
+Lynda Oswald, Acting Chair

 Lynda J. Oswald's research focuses on intellectual and real property law issues.
 Her works focus primarily on liability issues in contexts such as secondary infringement liability in patent law and the personal liability of corporate officers, as well as on property rights issues arising in the context of eminent domain and regulatory takings.